 See Genesis -Light Reflectivity for technical information about Genesis ceiling panel light reflectivity.

-To paint our Genesis ceiling panels, the recommended paint and preparation steps are below.
+To paint Genesis ceiling panels, see the recommended paint and preparation steps below.
 For proper adhesion, be sure to complete both preparation steps:

 |Manufacturer||Paint||Preparation 1||Preparation 2||Application Type|